There are, literally, probably 1 million different dog leashes out there.

 There are stylish leashes made of fun fabric patterns, colorful cotton rope leashes, leashes made of climbing rope, traditional nylon webbing leashes, leashes you can snap around your waist, and much, much more.
-The choices are overwhelming.

 So what kind of leash is best for hiking with your dog?
 That answer is actually pretty simple.
 At least it is to me.
 Biothane leashes!

-While, technically, a leash is not “Biothane” unless it’s made using materials sold by this particular company, there are several nylon coated webbing materials out there that are either referred to as a “Biothane” or just “coated Nylon webbing” leashes.
+While, technically, a leash is not “Biothane” unless it’s made using materials sold by this particular company, there are several nylon-coated webbing leashes out there that are either referred to as a “Biothane” or just “coated webbing” leashes.

 To demonstrate, I took ours to the beach.
 We usually hike in the woods but, believe me, nothing puts a leash to the test like wet, gritty sand that gets into every nook and cranny, dead stuff on the beach, and salt water.

 If you’re ever tried to catch a short, rabbit-fast dog then you will understand why I leave the leash attached (in case you don’t, it’s so I can stomp on it to stop her).

-I have head a couple of people over the years say that that the leash felt slippery to them when wet but I’ve never had an issue with that.
+I have head a couple of people over the years say that they don’t like Biothane leashes because it felt slippery to them when wet but I’ve never had an issue with that.

 So what are my favorite Biothane, or coated Nylon webbing, leashes?